osm-nz/missing-streets/README.md

 yarn 1
 yarn 2
 yarn 3 # generates the final file: ./public/conflationResult.geo.json

-yarn 4 # uploads the file to the CDN - requires an authentication token
+# finally, the results should be uploaded to the CDN.
+This is done by the GitHub CI
 ```

 Running the client: